pkelly03/jpa-example-with-angular/README.md

 Running The Application Using Maven

 After checking out the project from subversion open a terminal window.
-Navigate to the project's root folder - root folder is named strutsspringjpaexample (the pom.xml file should be in this folder).
+Navigate to the project's root folder - root folder is named jpa-with-angular (the pom.xml file should be in this folder).

 To run the tests use mvn -e clean test.